 Unless the parties agree that no hearings need to be held, the arbitrators must hold such hearings at an appropriate stage of the proceedings, if so requested by a party (Article 1705(1)).

-Dissenting arbitrators Are dissenting opinions permitted under the law of your jurisdiction?
 There is no unanimity on whether dissenting opinions are permitted under Belgian law.
 On the one hand, the secrecy of deliberations prevents an arbitrator from formulating a dissenting opinion.
 On the other, Article 1711(1) of the Judicial Code provides that an arbitral tribunal consisting of more than one arbitrator must decide by majority, unless the parties have agreed otherwise.
 However, Article 1711(3) adds that the parties can agree that if no majority can be obtained, the president has the decisive vote.
-Further, an arbitrator can refuse to join the deliberation or the decision-making process, in which case the other arbitrators can deliberate or decide without the dissenting arbitrator, as long as that they give the parties advance notice of their intention to do so (Article 1711(4)).
-This article does not prevent an arbitrator from stating the reasons why he or she refused to join the deliberation or decision.
+Further, an arbitrator can refuse to join the deliberation or the decision-making process, in which case the other arbitrators can deliberate or decide without the dissenting arbitrator, provided that they give the parties advance notice of their intention to do so (Article 1711(4)).
+This article does not prevent an arbitrator from stating the reasons why they refused to join the deliberation or decision.
 Hence, although Article 1711 does not expressly permit dissenting opinions, it does not prohibit them either.

 - rule on the withdrawal of an arbitrator (Article 1685(7)), on the challenge of an arbitrator (Article 1687(2)) and on an arbitrator’s failure or impossibility to act (Article 1688(2));

-- set a time limit for an arbitrator to give his or her award (Article 1713(2)); and
+- set a time limit for an arbitrator to give their award (Article 1713(2)); and

 - take all necessary measures to obtain evidence (Article 1708).